XanderJennie-JPG/simpleToDo/README.md

 # SimpleToDo

 A simple and modern week-based to-do app built with React Native and Expo.
 Organize your tasks by day, toggle between light and dark themes, and enjoy a clean, mobile-friendly experience.
+This app was heavily inspired by [Weekstack](https://weekstack.io/) , but it is only available on iOS.
+The challenge here is to start with simulating a similar experience, and expand further while keeping a sleek UX but solving key user problems.

 ## Features
 - Organize tasks by day of the week